mathworks/Phaser-Control-with-MATLAB/README.md

 ### Phaser as a Radar

 A second set of demonstration files shows how to collect data using the Phaser as an FMCW radar, transmitting and receiving data synchronously.

-These demos show you how to get up and running using the Phaser as a radar as well as how to do some simple receive beamforming when the Phaser is configured as a radar.
+The [fmcwDemo](demos/radar/fmcwDemo.m) script shows you how to get up and running using the Phaser as a radar.

+The [fmcwBeamsteeringDemo](demos/radar/fmcwBeamsteeringDemo.m) script shows you how to do some simple receive beamforming when the Phaser is configured as a radar.

 ## Setup